There are some people who will tell you that writing a children’s book is really easy. I mean – they’re shorter than books for adults, right?

 Whatever age you choose to write for, ensure you know that market back-to-front.
 Which leads me to tip number two:

 The best way to know your market is to read everything you can that fits into it.
-Yes, adults can read children’s books for pleasure.
+Yes, adults can read children’s books for pleasure too, you know!
 Some of the most delicious and astounding books I have read have been for children.

 Don’t fall into the trap of re-reading the books you enjoyed as a child.
 The market is constantly evolving and what was publishable ‘way back then’ may not be marketable now.
 Keep your eye on books that are coming out this year, particularly debuts (as you’ll hopefully be one of those yourself soon!)